Michael Burawoy (1947-2025): A scholar committed to taking sociology to the public

 The book that resulted from his doctoral dissertation, Manufacturing Consent: Changes in the Labor Process Under Monopoly Capitalism (1979), became a basic text in industrial and labour studies.
 He later worked as a furnaceman at the Lenin Steel Works in Hungary and also in a rubber factory in Russia.

-The Marxist sociologist, who wrote incisively about the way in which capital-labour relations played out in practice in industrial workplaces from a wide range of global contexts, was killed in a hit-and-run incident in Oakland in the US on February 4.
+The Marxist sociologist was killed in a hit-and-run incident in Oakland in the US on February 4.

-With his passing, the world of industrial and labour studies has lost a towering thinker, an empathetic teacher and someone who was firmly committed to the politics of resistance in the academic world as well as outside.
+With Burawoy’s passing, the world of industrial and labour studies has lost a towering thinker, an empathetic teacher and someone who was firmly committed to the politics of resistance in the academic world as well as outside.
 Most recently, he was actively involved with the student protests against the genocide in Gaza at UC Berkeley, from where he retired in after an illustrious career in the Department Of Sociology from 1976 to 2023.

 Burawoy, British by birth, started working in sociology from his Master’s degree in Zambia, where he got interested in studying industrial workplaces.
 He distinguished himself from the regular academic researcher by working in different industrial workplaces to understand how capitalist production manifests in terms of the way capitalists (or their managers) and workers interact on shopfloors and how the entire process of production unfolds in terms of everyday aspects of control, coercion and consent.